Minimize Downtime Caused by AWS Outages

 You'll likely want to peer your two Stacks so that their resources can communicate with one another.
 In other words, this allows resources on one Stack can connect to Databases and Internal Endpoints on the other.
 This is also something that Aptible Support can set up for you.

 🎯 Request a backup Dedicated Stack to be provisioned and/or peered

 For a major outage, Apps will require manual intervention to failover to a different Stack in a healthy region.
 If you need a new Dedicated Stack provisioned as above, deploying your App to the new Stack will be equivalent to deploying it from scratch.
 If you maintain a Dedicated Stack in another region to be prepared in advance for a regional failure, there are several things you can do to speed the failover process.

-You will need to update DNS to point traffic towards Endpoints on the new App.
-Provisioning these Endpoints ahead of time will speed this process, but will incur a small ongoing cost per Endpoint to have ready.
-Lowering DNS TTL will reduce failover time, and configuring these backup Endpoints with custom certificates is suggested to avoid effort required to keep Managed TLS certificates current on these Endpoints.
+You will need to update DNS to point traffic toward Endpoints on the new App.
+Provisioning these Endpoints ahead of time will speed this process but will incur a small ongoing cost per Endpoint to have ready.
+Lowering DNS TTL will reduce failover time, and configuring these backup Endpoints with custom certificates is suggested to avoid the effort required to keep Managed TLS certificates current on these Endpoints.

 🎯 Deploy Apps to your backup Dedicated Stack